dylanlott/vedh/.planning/phases/02-guest-host-activation/02-UI-SPEC.md

 | Preview resolved, ready to move on | Continue to commanders |
 | Commander(s) selected, ready to finish | Start my table |

+**Focal point.** At every step of the funnel, the focal point is **the active step's own input surface**, and the secondary focus is that step's single accent-colored primary CTA.
+On first load that means the paste textarea — it is the largest element above the fold and the only accent-colored control on screen is its submit button.
+Nothing else on `/play` may compete for first attention: the page heading is Display-weight but low-contrast relative to the input, and the mobile heads-up notice is deliberately styled on the secondary surface (never accent, never destructive) precisely so it informs without pulling focus from the paste box.
+Because exactly one primary CTA is visible at a time, "where do I look next" is answered by the accent color alone — which is why the accent reserved-for list in `## Color` is closed at four uses.

 | Element | Copy |
 |---------|------|
 | Primary CTA (final conversion) | **Start my table** — appears once a legal commander is selected and no blocking errors remain; this is the button that calls `createGame`. |